 Low self-esteem is a common problem.
 We all have days when we look in the mirror and think “Eurgh!” or some stranger fat-shames us after we post a beach photo on Instagram.
+About the first statement, and it might seem insignificant, but owning a well lighted bathroom mirror can go a long way in making us feel beautiful and comfortable.
 A few bad days here and there are normal.
 Nobody is resistant to the pressures of modern life, particularly in the age of social media.
 Yet for some people, low self-esteem becomes a way of life.
 They don’t bounce back after a hurtful comment.
 Instead, they dwell on every negative thing anyone ever told them.
 Soon, every day becomes an endless cycle of “no, I can’t do that” or “everyone hates me”.

 Self-hate is an insidious thing.
 It ruins lives and ensures you never live up to your potential.
 Confident men and women apply for jobs they know they can do, even when the job description includes skills they might not have.
 Confident people end up in healthy relationships with well-adjusted partners.